 In certain cities and towns, existing law limits the location of a crematory to an area that is zoned for mixed, commercial or industrial use and at least 1,500 feet from any parcel zoned for residential use.
-(NRS 451.635) [Section] Sections 5 and 6.5 of this bill [exempts from those limitations a crematory that uses only alkaline hydrolysis.] require a crematory to comply with these zoning restrictions or obtain authorization from the board of county commissioners or the governing body of the city or town, as applicable, for an exemption.
+(NRS 451.635) Sections 5 and 6.5 of this bill require a crematory that only uses alkaline hydrolysis for cremation to comply with these zoning restrictions or obtain authorization from the board of county commissioners or the governing body of the city or town, as applicable, for an exemption.
 Sections 7 and 8 of this bill make conforming changes to account for differences between cremation by incineration and cremation by alkaline hydrolysis.